 The benefits of quitting begin almost immediately.
 Your heart rate and blood pressure drop within minutes.
 Your circulation and breathing improve within weeks.
 And, among other improvements, your risk of

-much lower after five years of quitting.
+much lower after 5 years of quitting.
 Although it’s best to quit when you’re younger, you can benefit at

 American Cancer Society